 Gina is an alumnus of the Cleveland Clinic Administrative Fellowship and completed her M.H.A. at University of North Carolina at Chapel Hill and B.S. from the University of Michigan.
 Upon completion of the Cleveland Clinic Administrative Fellowship, Gina assumed a position with the Chief Operating Officer in the formation and growth of the Cleveland Clinic Health System and also served as the Administrator for Obstetrics and Gynecology.
 Gina greatly looks forward to working with administrative fellows in the early career stages and providing guidance and mentorship during the exciting fellowship experience at Cleveland Clinic.

-Nehemiah Smith is the Assistant Program Director for the Administrative Fellowship Program at Cleveland Clinic.
-Nehemiah is also the Administrator for the Department of General Surgery within the Digestive Disease and Surgery Institute.
+Nehemiah Smith is the Associate Program Director for the Administrative Fellowship Program at Cleveland Clinic.
+Nehemiah is also the Senior Director within the Digestive Disease and Surgery Institute.
 Nehemiah oversees the strategic, financial, and operating performance of the seventy physician department that spans seven Cleveland Clinic hospitals and sixteen outpatient locations.
 Nehemiah was an Administrative Fellow from 2010 to 2011.

 After completing his fellowship he spent two years as the Administrator for Critical Care within the Anesthesiology Institute.
 Nehemiah received his Master of Health Services Administration from the University of Michigan in 2010.
 Prior to receiving his master’s degree, Nehemiah graduated from Cornell University with a focus in Biology and Health Policy.
 Since his time as a fellow Nehemiah has been integrally involved in the programs continued growth and is passionate about developing future leaders at Cleveland Clinic.